 ‘Small of stature and delicate in appearance, with visionary eyes, she acquired amid the rigours of her student life a power of endurance which supported her in the heaviest work, and no obstacles deterred her undaunted spirit from carrying out an idea.’
-This description of Gertrude Alice Meredith Williams ARBS, published in the Times after her death in March 1934, was referencing the monumental works for which she had become known after the First World War.
-These included St George and the Dragon for Queenstown War Memorial in South Africa (pictured), The Spirit of the Crusaders for Paisley and twelve pieces for the Scottish National War Memorial at Edinburgh Castle.
+This description of Williams, published in the Times after her death in March 1934, was referencing the monumental works for which she had become known after the First World War.
+These included St George and the Dragon for Queenstown War Memorial in South Africa, The Spirit of the Crusaders for Paisley and twelve pieces for the Scottish National War Memorial at Edinburgh Castle.

-In 2017 the History Press published An Artist’s War.
-The art and letters of Morris & Alice Meredith Williams, by Phyllida Shaw.
+In 2017 the History Press published An Artist’s War: the Art and Letters of Morris & Alice Meredith Williams, by Phyllida Shaw.
 Based on her uncle Morris’s wartime sketchbooks and his letters to Alice, the book introduced these two artists to a new audience.
-Now in response to readers’ interest in Alice, Shaw has completed a second book, Undaunted Spirit.
-The art and craft of Gertrude Alice Meredith Williams.
+Now in response to readers’ interest in Alice, Shaw has completed a second book, Undaunted Spirit: the Art and Craft of Gertrude Alice Meredith Williams.